Forms + Checklists

 Register your trip with the U.S. Department of State's Smart Traveler Enrollment Program (STEP)

-Book Your Trip Using a Stanford Booking Channel
+Book Your Trip Using the Stanford Travel Program

 1 week before your trip